Kotti/kotti_user_manual/docs/introduction/overview.rst

 * Test the software continuously.

 Kotti has marched through numerous revisions to become stable, and a group of dedicated software developers has assembled.
+Many of the developers have years of experience in CMS projects and in the languages used in Kotti.
 The future looks bright for the adoption of Kotti for small and large websites, for internal company systems, for social media, and many other niches.
-It is a capable CMS.
+It is a capable CMS with high potential.

 The design of Kotti has content storage as something like an outline or tree, where content is nested in a meaningful way.
 This is the natural aspect.
 The